Postdoctoral Fellows and Visiting Scholars

 Mikael is a visiting scholar from The Swedish School of Sport and Health Sciences, Stockholm, Sweden, where he holds a position as assistant professor in the department of Professors P-O. Ã…strand and B. Ekblom.
 He received his Master’s degree in physiology (2006) and his PhD in Medical Science – physiology (2011) from Karolinska Institutet in Sweden.
 He did his thesis on the physiology of ultra-endurance athletes (Adventure Racers).
 His research evolves in the area of endurance performance, exercise induced cardiac fatigue and circulatory adaptations.
 At the Ashley lab he is involved in the projects “extreme physiology” and “the Athlete Genome”.

-Jack is a Australian physician (MD, PhD) currently working as a Post-Doctoral Research Fellow at Stanford University.
-He is jointly supervised by Professor Euan Ashley and Professor John Ioannidis and is an active member of both labs: the Ashley Lab and Meta-Research Innovation Center at Stanford (METRICS, Ioannidis).
+Jack is an Australian physician (MD, PhD) currently working as a Post-Doctoral Research Fellow at Stanford University.
+He is supervised by Professor Euan Ashley and is an active member of the Ashley Lab.

 Jack’s fellowship concerns the diagnosis and risk prediction of cardiovascular disease.
 Jack employs a variety of statistical methods to assess new diagnostic technologies, such as smart phones and smart wearables, and my work also extends to computational cardiac genetics.
 The data sources he utilizes to conduct my research are numerous, but include large datasets such as the UK Biobank, as well as publicly available dataset (meta-analysis and meta-research).
 He also has previously used large electronic health records (>250 million EHRs).

-Aside from his own research prioritizes (above), Jack also work on studies conducted collaboratively within the Ashley Lab, the Division of Cardiovascular Medicine and METRICS.
+Aside from his own research prioritizes (above), Jack also work on studies conducted collaboratively within the Ashley Lab, the Division of Cardiovascular Medicine.
 These studies broadly include digital health randomized controlled trials (RCTs) and meta-research (including statistical methods such as meta-analysis, meta-regression etc).

 Jack previously completed a DPhil (PhD) in clinical epidemiology at the University of Oxford as a Clarendon Scholar.
 The title of his DPhil thesis was: “Biostatistical and meta-research approaches to assess diagnostic tests”.
 Jack’s published research is available at the google scholar page (https://scholar.google.co.uk/citations?user=n5l7tL8AAAAJ&hl=en) and some of his code is publicly available at his GitHub (https://github.com/jackosullivanoxford).